 The AON Risk Management Committee meets on a quarterly cadence to summarize cybersecurity trends, identified risks, and mitigation strategies.
 The committee works together to craft executive-level reports suitable for board or committee review.
-It is the responsibility of the CIO, CISO, or the Risk Officer, each of whom have at least 10 years of expertise in the cybersecurity field, to present key findings, risk assessments, and mitigation strategies to boards or committee reviews and summarizes key cybersecurity trends, identified risks, and mitigation strategies and crafts executive-level reports for AON's leadership.
+It is the responsibility of the CIO, CISO, or the Risk Officer, each of whom have at least 10 years of expertise in the cybersecurity field, to present key findings, risk assessments, and mitigation strategies to boards or committees, including the Information Security Review and Executive Boards.
+The AON Risk Management Committee reviews and summarizes key cybersecurity trends, identified risks, and mitigation strategies and crafts executive-level reports for AON's leadership.
 It is the responsibility of the CIO, CISO, or the Risk Officer to present these reports to boards or committees, including the Information Security Review and Executive Boards on a regular cadence.